-There was one point that we mentioned at the beginning of our review and that was the bit about ‘handles’ which are prone to getting really hot.
+There was one point that I mentioned earlier and that was the bit about ‘handles’ which are prone to getting really hot.

 There is just one thing left to do, since you know you have to get out into the wilderness.
 And that is to plan your next adventure!
 Only this time, ensure that you have one or more these items in your kit.